 IELTS Academic and IELTS General Training are the two major types of IELTS currently conducted across the globe.

 Yes, IELTS is conducted as a paper-based test, alongside being conducted as a Computer-Based test.
 Currently, the IELTS test is also conducted online as a result of the pandemic.
 Applicants can attempt the test from the comfort of their homes, for a limited time period.

-9. Is IELTS conducted in India?
+Who delivers IELTS in India?

 In India, IELTS is delivered by IDP.
 On July 25, 2021, IDP would be the sole distributor of the IELTS.